Reuse

 • Working Bikes - Working Bikes gives donated bicycles new life by redistributing them as tools of empowerment in local and global communities.
 Little Village

 • Open Books - This is a nonprofit that provides literacy experiences for tens of thousands of readers each year through inspiring programs and the sale of new and used donated books.
-West Loop, Pilsen, River North and Skokie
+West Loop, Logan Square, Pilsen, North Lawndale, River North Lakeview, and Oak Park.

 • Little Free Library - Little Free Library is a nonprofit organization that promotes neighborhood book exchanges, usually in the form of a public bookcase.
 Check the map on the website to find your nearest location.
 Multiple locations